mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 1D MISHAP
 1 Injured.
 Roll on the Injury table.
-2 Your art becomes the centre of a scandal.
+2 Your art becomes the center of a scandal.
 Gain one level of Carouse, Diplomat, or Persuade.
 If SOC 10+, you are forced to move to another world.
 Roll on the Re-education Events table (page 274) but you may remain in this career.
 3 You commit a grievous breach of protocol and public opinion turns against you, ruining your career.
 Roll